 Data management practices are a major contributor to the overall quality of the data collected; inappropriate data management can lead to errors and lost data and can reduce the value of the MMP data.
 Several specific data systems have been developed for the MMP water quality monitoring to improve data management procedures and reduce the likelihood of human error (details on these are in Appendix A12).
-Data from the AIMS MMP inshore water quality monitoring are stored in a custom-designed data management system in Oracle 11g databases to allow cross-referencing and access to related data.
-Once data are uploaded into the Oracle databases after the QA and validation processes, they are consolidated via Oracle views (see Appendix A12).
+Data from the AIMS MMP inshore water quality monitoring and monitoring by JCU, CYWP and supplementary sampling by Vision Environment are stored in a custom-designed data management system in Oracle 11g databases to allow cross-referencing and access to related data.
+Once data are uploaded into the Oracle databases after the QAQC and validation processes, they are consolidated via Oracle views (see Appendix A12).